vmware-nsx/eval-docs/docs/2-Installation.md

 <details>
 <summary>"Click to expand"</summary>

-- Create New VDS-NSX (for future NSX-T Logical Swtiches).
+- Create New VDS-NSX (for future NSX-T Logical Switches).
 From vCenter, under "Networking", select the Data Center, and right-click to create a "New Distributed Switch".
 *For this lab, see the top of page for "Number of uplinks (1)",
 and "Default Port Group (none)".*